Grace Potter and the Nocturnals: Career

 On the eve of their eponymous album release date, the band announced on Facebook and Twitter that they were going to perform a free concert on Burlington, Vermont's Church Street Marketplace the following day.
 The hour-long concert attracted thousands of viewers and became a huge local media story.
 The band sold merchandise and hosted a meet and greet with fans for three hours following the concert.

 The group released their third studio recording, Grace Potter and the Nocturnals, on June 8, 2010.
-Catherine Popper was brought in to replace Libramento on bass.
+Catherine Popper was brought in to replace Dondero on bass.
 On July 19, 2010, as a launch to their second single from Grace Potter and the Nocturnals, the band premiered the video to "Paris (Ooh La La)" on Hulu.

 Potter also wrote a track titled "Something That I Want", which was performed on One Tree Hill.
 In 2010, she re-wrote some of the lyrics and Disney chose it to be featured during the closing credits of their 50th animated feature Tangled, which Potter sang by herself.
 The movie soundtrack was released on November 16, 2010.
 The group made an appearance at the 80/35 Music Festival in Des Moines on July 3, 2011.

 On December 3, 2011, Grace Potter performed a live set for "Guitar Center Sessions" on DirecTV.
 The episode included an interview with program host, Nic Harcourt.
 On January 1, 2012, the group recorded a cover of the Beatles' classic hit, "All You Need Is Love," and released it as a single.
 On February 9, 2012, Grace Potter announced the title of their upcoming fourth studio album, The Lion the Beast the Beat, noting that they collaborated with The Black Keys member Dan Auerbach.

 On October 3, 2012 Grace Potter appeared at the "Love for Levon" tribute show to Levon Helm held at the Izod Center in East Rutherford, NJ.
 Saying that "(t)his is one of the great pleasures of my life," Potter performed "I Shall Be Released" by Bob Dylan.
 This song was performed by The Band accompanied by many guest stars such as Ringo Starr and Bob Dylan in "The Last Waltz" concert held on November 25, 1976 at the Winterland Ballroom in San Francisco.

 On May 11, 2013, bandmates Grace Potter and Matt Burr were married.

 In April 2015, Scott Tournet posted to social media that he would not be touring in support of Potter's solo album.
 In November 2016, Tournet clarified in an interview with JamBase that he doesn't "play in that group anymore.
 I was a big part of that group and it was a big part of me but that chapter is officially over."

 On June 23, 2015, Potter was presented the "ASCAP Harry Chapin Vanguard Award" by World Hunger Year for "her endless work towards defeating world hunger".
 In 2017, Potter and Burr announced their divorce, with Burr departing from the band shortly thereafter.